microsoft/azure-orbital-space-sdk/docs/architecture/software-development-kit/client-libraries/python/logging/logging.md

 #### **Raises**

-- `TimeoutError`: Returns a .NET `System.TimeoutException` if a `TelemetryMetricResponse` message is not heard during the timeout period.
+- `TimeoutException`: Returns a .NET `System.TimeoutException` if a `TelemetryMetricResponse` message is not heard during the timeout period.

 ---